-C. Primary Management Officials and Key Employees; License Application, Notices.
+C. Primary Management Officials and Key Employees: License Application.
+Notices.

-- 1. The Commission shall require that primary management officials and key employees fill out an application form and pay a processing fee designated by the Commission, which fee shall not exceed \$1,500 per Applicant. - 2.
-Required Notices to Applicants: To the extent an application is subject to review by the National Indian Gaming Commission pursuant to the IGRA or the regulations of the National Indian Gaming Commission, the application form shall provide the following notices:
+- 1. The Commission shall require that primary management officials and key employees fill out an application form and pay a processing fee designated by the Commission, which fee shall not exceed \$1500 per applicant. - 2.
+Required Notices to Applicants: To the extent an application is subject to review by the National Indian Gaming Commission pursuant to the IGRA or the regulations of the National Indian Gaming Commission, the application form shall provide the following notices: - a.

-a.
 Privacy Notice:

-In compliance with the Privacy Act of 1974, the following information is provided: Solicitation of the information on this form is authorized by 25 U.S.C. §§2701-2721.
-The purpose of the requested information is to determine the eligibility of individuals to be employed in a gaming operation.
-The information will be used by National Indian Gaming Commission members and staff in the performance of their official duties.
-The information may be disclosed to appropriate federal, tribal, state, local or foreign law enforcement and regulatory agencies when relevant to civil. criminal or regulatory investigations or prosecutions or pursuant to a requirement by a tribe or the National Indian Gaming Commission in connection with the hiring or firing of an employee, the issuance or revocation of a gaming license, or investigations of activities while associated with a tribe or constituent band or a gaming operation.
-The Tribe cannot hire a person in a primary management official or key employee position unless the person consents to the disclosures indicated in this notice.
+In compliance with the Privacy Act of 1974, the following information is provided: Solicitation of the information on this form is authorized by 25 U.S.C. §§ 2701 et seq.
+The purpose of the requested information is to determine the eligibility of individuals to be granted a gaming license.
+The information will be used by the Tribal gaming regulatory authorities and by the National Indian Gaming Commission ("NIGC") members and staff who have need for the information in the performance of their official duties.
+The information may be disclosed by the Tribe or the NIGC to appropriate Federal, Tribal, State, local or foreign law enforcement and regulatory agencies when relevant to civil, criminal or regulatory investigations or prosecutions or when pursuant to a requirement by a tribe or the NIGC in connection with the issuance, denial or revocation of a gaming license, or investigations of activities while associated with a tribe or a gaming operation.
+Failure to consent to the disclosures indicated in this notice will result in a tribe being unable to license you for a primary management official or key employee position.

-The disclosure of a person's Social Security Number (SSN) is voluntary.
-However, failure to supply a SSN may result in errors in processing an application.
+The disclosure of your Social Security Number (SSN) is voluntary.
+However, failure to supply a SSN may result in error in processing your application.